pmiklos/obyte.kt-samples/README.md

 ```bash
 ./gradlew js:run
 ```
 This will start webpack and open the default browser with the application.
+To see what is going on under the hood, open the browser developer console.